-I bought The Golden Treasury of English Verse and a harmonica as my only mementos of civilization when I set off to go backpacking around the world.
-I’m not entirely sure why though because I couldn’t play the harmonica and I hated poetry.
+I bought The Golden Treasury of English Verse and a harmonica as my only mementoes of civilization when I set off to go backpacking around the world.
+I’m not entirely sure why though because I hated poetry and I couldn’t play the harmonica.

 By the time I got back, I was enchanted by both.

 Being untutored in the arts, I was free to decide for myself what I liked and didn’t like even if what I liked wasn’t the right thing or it was unfashionable or whatever.
 That sentiment applied equally to my music playing and to poetry.

 One night, in Darwin, during a bone-shaking thunderstorm, I heard someone playing blues harp in the other room.
 It was the most amazing sound I had ever heard come out of a harmonica and I went to investigate.
 There was an Australian dude a little older than me and we got talking.

 He invited me to play a little too and he said words to the effect of “Wow!
 I have never heard anyone play the harmonica like that!”.
 I am still not sure if he meant Wow!
 That was great! or Wow!
 You suck!

 Since I had no idea how I was meant to play it, I just played what sounded good to me.
 Same deal with poetry.